iterative/dvc.org/static/docs/commands-reference/destroy.md

 .dvc .git code.py foo foo.dvc

 $ dvc destroy

-This will destroy all information about your pipelines, all data files, as well as cache in .dvc/cache.
+This will destroy all information about your pipelines, all data files...
 Are you sure you want to continue? yes